securityfirst/tent-content/contents_en/information/protecting-files/beginner/create-a-secure-computer.md

 If you do connect to the Internet, keep it disconnected from your identity.

 *	Create separate web or email accounts specifically for the device;
 *  	Use Tor to hide your IP address from the services you access online.
+(Tails routes all network connections through Tor.)

 *The best way to protect yourself from malware attacks targeting your identity, or someone intercepting your communications, is to keep your secure device completely removed from your usual activities.*